luxtorpeda-dev/luxtorpeda/.github/ISSUE_TEMPLATE/pending-package.md

 ---
-name: Package request
+name: Pending package
-about: Request packaging a game or game engine
+about: For packages that are in progress but are not ready for a pull request
 title: ''
-labels: package request
+labels: pending package
 assignees: ''

 ---